hangit/iOS_SDK/README.md

     [[DataService instance] getLocationsWithLocation:myLocation sessionKey:@"1234567890"
         completion:^(NSMutableArray *targetsArray, NSError *error) {

-       NSLog(@"%@", parametersArray);
        NSLog(@"%@", targetsArray);
-       NSLog(@"%@", offersArray);
-       NSLog(@"%@", redemptionsArray);

     }];

 This code has created a Hangit DataService object that will retrieve Campaign, Offer and Redemption data in raw JSON format within X meters from your users reported location.
-Each response is converted to a NSMutable Array.

-Consuming Hangit Offers

-In the following example we’ll show you how the Hangit SDK can provide your app with raw JSON Offers associated with a Campaign.

-Add a Hangit DataService object to your class

-In our example, we have used the ViewController.m class for simplicity; you can create the Observer on any class in your project.

-And Implement the DataService object and callback method

-    CLLocation * myLocation = [[CLLocation alloc] initWithLatitude:28.550 longitude:-81.400];

-    [[DataService instance] getOffersWithLocation:myLocation sessionKey:@"1234567890"
-        completion:^(NSMutableArray *offersArray, NSError *error) {
-        DLog(@"%@", offersArray);

-    }];

-This code has created a Hangit DataService object that will reteive any Offers in raw JSON format for the Campaign associated with it based on location.
 Each response is converted to a NSMutable Array.

 Adding the Hangit Offers Map.
 Class Type: Apple MapKit